 5. Taking and developing X-rays.

-An X-ray certification program remains paramount for those who want to become dental assistants because it teaches students how to handle both traditional and digital X-rays.
 It also provides comprehensive information about X-ray safety and the proper techniques for taking and developing X-rays, ensuring dental assistants and patients are protected at all times.

 6. Assist the dentist directly.